Please visit the Sitemap to see the full range of information on this site

 Most gold fish however are kept in bowls.
 Their size is stunted, and their life spans reduced to only a few years.

 Keeping a gold fish, or indeed any type of pet, should be a conscious decision.
 Before bringing any pet into your household you should consider what equipment you are going to need, and get things ready for it.
-It is still legal to give away goldfish as prizes at local fetes and fairs, but the fate of these poor creatures is awful to think about.

 So what equipment do goldfish need?